CyberSecG/Configure-VM-using-Azure/README.md

 # Configure-VM-using-Azure
-This is a step by step guide on how to create a virtual machine usine Azure.
+This is a step by step guide on how to create a virtual machine using Azure.
 # Creating a Virtual Machine
 1)Go to https://azure.microsoft.com